JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/documentation/admin/advanced/xmpp_clients.md

 ### Plugin settings

 Start by going to the livechat plugin settings of your instance, then enable the setting "Enable connection to room using external XMPP accounts".
-By checking this settings, new settings appear below.
+By checking this setting, new settings appear below.

 First of all, the "Prosody server to server port" field.
 This one defaults to 5269, which is the standard port for this service.